Thursday, September 9th, 2010

 1738 Deed Witnessed by Nathaniel + Elizabeth Tatum

-9 May 1738 Surry County Indenture, Samuel Tatum and Elisabeth his wife of Prince George County deeded to John Tatum of Surry County for the natural love and affection which they have and bear to the said John Tatum their son one certain tract or parcel of land containing 85.5 acres and bounded as followeth: beginning at a pine in the county line thence about east along the line of William Heeth to a corner red oak and thence about south along the line of Adam Heeth and the line of William Robertson and so across the said Samuel Tatum's land to the beginning with all houses, buildings, orchards, woods, etc. ....which said granted land premises are situate lying and being between Warwick and Joseph Swamp in the Parish of Southwark and county of Surry...is the land the said John Tatum now liveth.
+1738 May 9 - Surry County: Indenture, Samuel Tatum and Elisabeth his wife of Prince George County deeded to John Tatum of Surry County for the natural love and affection which they have and bear to the said John Tatum their son one certain tract or parcel of land containing 85.5 acres and bounded as followeth: beginning at a pine in the county line thence about east along the line of William Heeth to a corner red oak and thence about south along the line of Adam Heeth and the line of William Robertson and so across the said Samuel Tatum's land to the beginning with all houses, buildings, orchards, woods, etc. ....which said granted land premises are situate lying and being between Warwick and Joseph Swamp in the Parish of Southwark and county of Surry...is the land the said John Tatum now liveth.
 Witnesses: Nathaniel Tatum, Elizabeth Tatum.
 (Signed): Samuel (x) Tatum, Elizabeth (x) Tatum.
-(May 1738 Court)
+May 1738 Court.
+(DB 8/860-861)

-Nathaniel + Elizabeth Tatum, Samuel + Elizabeth Tatum, and John Tatum make three consecutive generations of Tatums in this document.
+Nathaniel + Elizabeth Tatum, Samuel + Elizabeth Tatum, and John Tatum are three consecutive generations of Tatums in this document.
 That's our last known record for Nathaniel and Elizabeth Tatum.
 Some might question if they were the Edgecombe County, North Carolina bound pair who had identical first names.
-During these years, Southwark Parish covered this part of Surry County until Albemarle Parish was established in late 1741.
+Southwark Parish covered this part of Surry County until Albemarle Parish was established in late 1741.
 In 1753/54, this section of Surry County became Sussex County.

 When Did Nathaniel Tatum Die?